deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

   that any receiver who has installed Delta Chat can tap to join the group, or

-- by being otherwise joined to a secure group chat that enables messaging any group member.
+- get added to a secure group chat that will allow you to message any group member.

 These ways of starting a chat result in "guaranteed end-to-end encryption" which is secure against compromised servers or networks.